JosieOnGit/Luniks/Historic Events/List of notable names.md

 # Ship Services
-Only a couple of cargo services by ship exist throughout all of Luniks.
+Only a couple of cargo services by ship exist throughout all of Lúniks.
 This is because overseas shipment has mostly been replaced by solar plane cargo.

 ## Álusken-Thórirsant Ferry
 A ferry (rather, a cruise ship) connects the two continents of Ubunia and Vestia, providing a ferry both ways every 3 hours.